All Episodes

 Barney Frank was getting tarred and feathered over this.

-Uh he told the transgenders and the transsexuals, just take your time.
+He told the transgenders and the transsexuals, just take your time.

-You're gonna screw up this whole thing.
+You're going to screw up this whole thing.

 We'll get this done in steps.

-I for one fought too long and too hard to end discrimination based on race and color, not to stand up against discrimination against our gay and lesbian brothers and sisters.
+I, for one, fought too long and too hard to end discrimination based on race and color, not to stand up against discrimination against our gay and lesbian brothers and sisters.

-Today we have an Opportunity to bring down more signs.
+Today we have an opportunity to bring down more signs.

-What is just the time is always right to do right.
+The time is always right to do right.

 Let us pass this bill.